a-robu/dlg-assessment/README.md

 # Running from Source

-Run the following commands to serve the API endpoint from source in source-reloading mode.
+Run the following commands to enter the _venv_ and use _Bottle_ to serve the API endpoint in source-reloading mode.

 ```bash
 . venv/bin/activate